John Carlyle (merchant): Heir

 John Carlyle's only son to survive beyond childhood was George William Carlyle, born in 1766.
 He served in the cavalry (3rd Continental Light Dragoons under Lt.
 Col. William Washington, a cousin of George Washington) and was killed in South Carolina in the American Revolutionary War Battle of Eutaw Springs on 8 September 1781 at age 15, less than one year after the death of his father.
 Had George William Carlyle lived, he would have been entitled to the dormant barony as Lord Carlyle, after the death of his first cousin Joseph Dacre Carlyle who died without a son in 1804.

 Slavery

-The British colonists continued the tradition of Slavery in Britain and they expanded it with the Atlantic slave trade.
 Carlyle owned slaves and used them in his household and his multiple business ventures.
 As many other slave owners at this time he had a paternalistic approach towards slaves, and considered them primarily as parts of his assets.
-He was also “active in importing, buying, selling and owning slave”, which was a common activity at that time.
+He was also "active in importing, buying, selling and owning slaves", which was a common activity at that time.